j33433/MPowerTCX/doc/CLI.md

 in both passes, and real-incline rides apply the same exact grade in both passes.

-The FIT encoder lives in `crates/mpowertcx-core/src/fit_out.rs` and uses the [`rustyfit`](https://crates.io/crates/rustyfit) crate (BSD-3-Clause).
-Note that rustyfit's README carries an ANT+/Garmin FIT Protocol license notice; the same regime already applies to reading FIT files with `fitparser`.
+The FIT encoder and decoder live in `crates/mpowertcx-core/src/fit_out.rs` and `crates/mpowertcx-core/src/equipment/fit.rs`, both using the [`rustyfit`](https://crates.io/crates/rustyfit) crate (BSD-3-Clause).
+Note that rustyfit's README carries an ANT+/Garmin FIT Protocol license notice; the same regime already applies to reading and writing FIT files with it.

 ## STDERR output